decentraland/documentation/content/creator/sdk7/web-editor/combine-with-code.md

 }
 ```

-All the entities added via the inspector have a `Name` component, you can also iterate over all of them like this:
+All the entities added via the Visual Editor have a `Name` component, you can also iterate over all of them like this:

 ```ts
 function main() {